2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 Market risk comprises three types of risk : interest rate risk, currency risk and other price risk, such as equity price risk.
 Financial instruments affected by market risk include loans and borrowings, deposits, investments and derivative financial instruments.
 The Company has designed risk management frame work to control various risks effectively to achieve the business objectives.
 This includes identification of risk, its assessment, control and monitoring at timely intervals.

-The above mentioned risks may affect the Company's income and expenses, or the value of its financial instruments.
+The above mentioned risks may affect the Company’s income and expenses, or the value of its financial instruments.
+The Company’s exposure to and management of these risks are explained below:

 The Company is subject to the risk that changes in foreign currency values impact the Company’s export, import and other payables.